 - CPU and Memory utilization percentage should be noted down for the pre-test (at least 1 hour), post-test (at least 1 hour) and during the test.

 - Use proper granularity, so that peaks/lows can be correctly identified.

-- Optional but helpful – the tool should have graph merging option available.
-The analysis of graphs in the separate windows makes the analysis work hectic and time-consuming.
+- Optional but helpful – the tool should have a graph merging option available.
+The analysis of graphs in separate windows makes the analysis work hectic and time-consuming.
 To make the task easy tool should have a graph merging option.
-Using this option you can merge different graphs and do the investigation to find the root cause of bottlenecks.
+Using this option, you can merge different graphs and investigate the root cause of bottlenecks.

 - Do not try to extrapolate the result on the basis of incomplete statistics.